-This is related to examples of Monod-Popa \cite[Theorem 1]{MonodPopa} of groups $\Delta\leq\Lambda\leq \Gamma$ with $\Delta$ being coamenable in $\Gamma$, not in $\Lambda$.
+This is related to examples of Monod-Popa \cite[Theorem 1]{MonodPopa} of groups $\Delta\leq\Lambda\leq \Gamma$ with $\Delta$ being coamenable in $\Gamma$, but not in $\Lambda$ (see also \cite[Section 4]{monodcomments} for many examples of this phenomenon).
 For the same reason, we cannot drop the assumption that $\nu$ generates $\cR$ in (\ref{item: co-spectral radius condition intro}).
-Secondly, it would be tempting (as in the group situation) to replace in (\ref{item: co-spectral radius condition intro}) the assumption of cospectral radius one for \emph{every} probability measure on $[\cR]$ which generates $\cR$ with \emph{some} probability measure on $[\cR]$ which generates $\cR$.
+Secondly, it would be tempting (as in the group situation) to replace the assumption in (\ref{item: co-spectral radius condition intro}) of cospectral radius one for \emph{every} probability measure on $[\cR]$ which generates $\cR$ with the assumption that there is \emph{some} probability measure on $[\cR]$ which generates $\cR$ which has cospectral radius one.
 However, this is already false in the nonrelative setting (i.e. with $\cS$ being the trivial subrelation).
 Indeed, Kaimanovich in \cite{VKLeafcounterexample} showed that there is a relation which has a graphing with almost every fiberwise graph being amenable but still the relation itself is not amenable.
 For these reasons, we have to consider arbitrary measures which generate the relation (however, see Section \ref{sec:cospectral radius} for cases where this issue can be removed).